jaym-01/RISCVCPU/statements/john_yeo.md

 ## **Conclusion**

 In conclusion, working on the RISCV processor throughout this project has been fun and instrumental in helping me understand fundamentally how the processor works.
-In particular, the pipelined implementation was more challenging, but offered great insight into how efficiency can be improved by creating each stage and how to propagate signals throughout the stages to maintain the RISCV’s functionality.
+In particular, the pipelined implementation was more challenging, but offered great insight into how efficiency can be improved by creating each stage and how to propagate signals throughout the stages to maintain the RISCV processor’s functionality.

 One mistake I made was implementing the pipelined stage without regard for how the hazard control would be done, and this resulted in me having to do a reimplementation, but nevertheless an important lesson on the importance of coordination in a team.